ehildenb/homod/homod.md

 ```

 At the top of the module we include all of the instances we need just to make
-the sort-checking and function application of the `TESTING` module work.
+the sort-checking and function application of the `TESTING` module

-TODO: Talk about defn of `aanndd`, `+` and `double`, notably how how `+` and
-`double` are defined in terms of their algebraic counterparts, but `aanndd` is
-defined more functionally (though we are using algebra here, but the point is
-that that code could be copy-pasted from Haskell code).
+work.
+Ideally, a user would not have to import these manually, our tool would
+infer which modules need to be protected based on what the user writes.
+For
+example, if `map even` is used over a list, then we would like to infer that
+`INSTANCE-MAPPABLE-CONS{Nat, Bool}` should be extended.

+Further, one can define functions both algebraically and syntactically.
+For
+example, `even` is defined purely functionally, explicitly specifying the value
+of `even N` for all `N`.
+On the other hand, `double` and `+` are defined purely
+algebraically, using Maude's builtin `*` and `+` operators
+respectively.
+Interestingly, `odd` is defined partially functionally and
+partially algebraically.
+It uses the `even` definition that was previously
+functionally defined, as well as Maude's builtin `not` operator.
+These
+definition all are very similar to equivalent Haskell definitions, so it is
+feasible that we would be able to translate Haskell definitions into equivalent
+Maude definitions such as those above.

 ```maude{exec:maude-gen.maude}
 --- map over Maybe type